eigerco/polka-storage/docs/src/introduction.md

 - [Terminating](./architecture/pallets/storage-provider.md#terminate_sectors) sectors by the storage provider.
 - [Punishing](./architecture/pallets/storage-provider.md#events) for failing to provide storage.

+We present how to [store a file](./getting-started/demo-file-store.md) in which a [Storage Provider](./glossary.md#storage-provider) and a [Storage User](./glossary.md#storage-user) negotiate a deal, perform all the steps necessary to start the file storage.
+The details about proving a file are presented [here](./getting-started/demo-file-prove.md),.

 **More information available about the project's genesis in:**